TrevorRawlings/FundingCircle/README.markdown

 (where n < 100) I consider the [simple approach](https://github.com/TrevorRawlings/FundingCircle/blob/master/lib/generators/simple_prime_generator.rb)
 a good compromise.
-If 500 or more prime numbers are required then the simple approach takes a noticeable length of time and the slightly more complex Sieve of Eratosthenes preforms noticeably better (see the performance tests below).
+If 500 or more prime numbers are required then the simple approach takes a noticeable length of time and the slightly more complex Sieve of Eratosthenes preforms better (see the performance tests below).

 ## Performance tests